Rachmanin0xFF/LittleTuring/README.md

 # LittleTuring

-A minimal header-only library for turing machines (contained in TuringMachine.h).
+A minimal header-only library for turing machines (`TuringMachine.h`).
 Written as a little exercise for myself.
 It runs at 15ns per step on my mid-tier PC (BB(5) in <1s).

 ## Example Usage